Threak/xFav2Nzb/README.md

 or the first result is chosen automatically if:
 *	silent_dl is set to True.
-*

 NFO-Downloading
 ---------------
 It is now possible to batch download missing nfo files.
-Two modus operanti are available:
+Two modus operandi are available:

 *	get_nfo.py is called wihtout arguments
 	*	it will search for media files in the current directory based on their extension (.avi, .mkv, .iso)